shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality.md

 ---
-title : Incrementality
+title : Data Science - Incrementality
 description : Incrementality is the measurement of incremental lift, the percentage of conversions that can be attributed to an advertisement or advertising campaign. ms.custom : data-science
 ---

-# Incrementality
+# Data Science - Incrementality

 ## WHAT is incrementality